How to install CubeBackup on Google Cloud Platform.

 Now you can select TOOLS > Deployment Manager > Deployments from the left panel, and manage the deployment of CubeBackup in your project on GCP.

 Once the CubeBackup image is successfully deployed and the new VM starts running, the CubeBackup service has been installed and automatically started.
-You can now go through the initial configuration of CubeBackup for your Google Workspace.
+Click VISIT THE SITE button to open the initial setup wizard.